 Before the performance can be improved, it must be tested first.
 Some handy tools that might help you out with the testing process are:

 When you bring your data together, you will need to start the performance optimization process.
-Most of the following methods can be applied on desktop and mobile versions of your WordPress site.
+We suggest you start with the following three methods:

 Reduce the Size of Your Images